softmerge-arch/symbolic-recursion-architecture/seedframe/README.md

 ---

 *This repository anchors the Seedframe as a recursive symbolic container.
 It remembers nothing.
 But it will return to you.*

+It remembers nothing.
+But it will return to you.*